SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 3.0

 This update is handled completely without manual interaction.
-You might want to add the new application *Race Engineer Setups.exe* to your *launchpad* (see the ["Launch" mode](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#mode-launch) of the "System" plugin for more information)
+You might want to add the new application *Race Engineer Setups.exe* to your *launchpad* (see the ["Launch" mode](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#mode-launch) of the "System" plugin for more information), though.

 ***